-Before 1983, people whose primary job wasn't covered by Social Security had their Social Security benefits calculated as if they were long-term, low-wage workers.
+Before 1983, people whose primary job wasn't benefits calculated as if they were long-term, low-wage workers.
 They had the advantage of receiving a Social Security benefit representing a higher percentage of their earnings, plus a pension from a job for which they didn't pay Social Security taxes.
-Congress passed the Windfall Elimination Provision to remove that advantage
+Congress passed the Windfall Elimination Provision to remove that advantage.